 AWARD CRITERIA

-Submission Deadline: Thursday, September 14, 2023 at 8:00 PM ET
+Submission Deadline: Thursday, September 19, 2024 at 8:00 PM ET

-Criteria Below for 2023 Feature Film Awards
+Criteria Below for The 2024 Gotham Awards

-• Best Feature must be directed, and/or produced (credited “producer” or “produced by”) and/or written by individuals who are U.S. citizens or permanently U.S.-based.
+• Best Feature must be directed, and/or produced (credited “producer” or “produced by”), and/or written by individuals who are U.S. citizens or permanently U.S.-based.
 A minimum of two different individuals across these roles are required.
 If the film’s director is American as defined and fulfills at least two of these roles, this is sufficient for eligibility.

 • Screening availability by the Nominating Committees.